-- · Participation in legal proceedings or administrative procedures that require a student's presence. - Religious holy day. - · Illness that is too severe or contagious for the student to attend class. - · Required participation in military duties. - · Mandatory admission interviews for professional or graduate school which cannot be rescheduled.
+- · Participation in an authorized University activity. - · Death or major illness in a student's immediate family. - · Illness of a dependent family member. - · Participation in legal proceedings or administrative procedures that require a student's presence. - · Religious holy day. - · Illness that is too severe or contagious for the student to attend class. - · Required participation in military duties. - · Mandatory admission interviews for professional or graduate school which cannot be rescheduled.